+Setting Description

+■ CONTACT_URI_HOST

+■ CONTACT_URI_PORT

+P_ASSERTED_IDENTITY_DISPLAY_NAME

+P_ASSERTED_IDENTITY_USER

+P_ASSERTED_IDENTITY_HOST

-Setting Description P_ASSERTED_IDENTITY_DISPLAY_NAME P_ASSERTED_IDENTITY_USER ■ P_ASSERTED_IDENTITY_HOST If a call matches the selected criterion, the manipulative action you select will be performed.
-For a SIP field manipulation example, see Example 2 under Example 2 of a Policy Studio Rule on page 215.
+If a call matches the selected criterion, the manipulative action you select will be performed.
+For a SIP field manipulation example, see Example 2 under Example 2 of a Policy Studio Rule on page 247.

 Site Allows configuring a 'Site' condition as a matching criterion.
 This is necessary for DID masking in the case of an E911 (Teams emergency call and call-back).
-See also DID Masking on page 228.
+See also DID Masking on page 263.
 The matching criterion is needed to provide a separate range of DID numbers for Teams emergency calls on a per-site basis.
 Teams uses a proprietary LMO (Local Media Optimization) header to indicate the user's current site: X-MS-UserSite, shown in the next figure.
-See also Configuring a Microsoft Teams LMO Topology on page 82.
+See also Configuring a Microsoft Teams LMO Topology on page 91.

+Site / SIP headers

+Name Values X-MS-UserSite Values Values

 A DID masking Policy Studio rule matching this attribute enables you to manage emergency numbers with a separate pool of numbers for each site (coordinated with Teams definitions).
 In the example shown in the preceding figure, the SIP field X-MS-UserSite is set to Boston ; emergency calls with a call-back Policy Studio rule will consequently only be applied to calls from the 'Boston' site.
 Note that this field allows multiple values to be set; the same rule will then be applied to multiple sites.

 ACTION The set of replacement actions that will be performed on the route request and route response fields for a found user.

+Action field Select a route request or route response field from the following available fields (when a user is found, this field will be replaced with the value of the configured user